9beach/mpv-config/README.md

 ## Installation

 You can copy and install each Lua script below individually.
-Please notice that the installation script below is probably just for me, and also that subtitle settings of `mpv.conf` and `script-opts/on-file-loaded.conf` are for Koreans.
+Please notice that the installation script is probably just for me, and also that subtitle settings of `mpv.conf` and `script-opts/on-file-loaded.conf` are for Koreans.
 Anyhow it installs all the scripts and settings of this repository.